ssl-hep/ml_front/README.md

 ## TODO
+* change how upper left corner Title is set (should be in pug.)
 * add shared filesystem
 * add option to mount CVMFS
 * add option to update some service parameters